diamantmh/exposure-android/README.md

 ### Setup Automated Daily Builds

 For automated daily builds and test runs, we’re using Travis CI, a integrated GitHub test and deployment service.
+You can find the build reports [here](https://travis-ci.org/getexposure/exposure-android).
 To setup the build system:

 - Ensure Travis CI is authorized on the GitHub account and repository
 - Push a commit to the repository and Travis will automatically build and run tests